Blizzdex/ampel/README.md

 * renovate.json: ???
 * sip.yml: Config telling the VIS/SIP infrastructure how to run the ampel.

-# How to Run
+# How to Run Locally
-TODO